Vice-Chancellor's Advisory Group

 Involved as a trustee and sponsor in several different schemes, Majid also sponsors an initiative supporting young Iraqi architects in association with Coventry University.

-Kathryn Chapman is executive manager of the Milner Therapeutics Consortium, a partnership between pharmaceutical companies and academics at the University of Cambridge and associated institutes.
-Its mission is to connect the intellectual know-how of academic institutions in Cambridge with the drug-developing capacity of the pharmaceutical industry.
+Kathryn Chapman is the Executive Director of the Milner Therapeutics Institute, a partnership between pharmaceutical companies and academics at the University of Cambridge.
+Its mission is to connect the intellectual know-how of academic institutions with the drug-developing capacity of the pharmaceutical industry and translate pioneering science into therapies.

 Michael John Cook

-After graduating from Cambridge, Michael worked on a range of membrane and cable net structures.
-He then joined a newly–formed research group at Bath University, undertaking research and development and was awarded a PhD in 1983.
+After graduating from the University of Cambridge, Michael worked on a range of membrane and cable net structures.
+He then joined a newly–formed research group at the University o, undertaking research and development and was awarded a PhD in 1983.
 Since that time, he has led the design of many award-winning construction projects in the UK, USA, Germany, Middle East and the Far East.
+He was awarded the IABSE Milne Medal in 2009 and an honorary Engineering Doctorate from the University of Bath in 2017.

 Beyond his design consultancy work, Michael spends much of his time spreading his passion for design across a wide, international field.
 He works with students, presents lectures and contributes to press, radio and television as a means of communicating the message that engineering design is about translating nature into the man-made world.